 Joining a group of strangers may sound intimidating at first, but group therapy provides benefits that individual therapy may not.
 Group members are almost always surprised by how rewarding the group experience can be.
 Groups can act as a support network and a sounding board.
 Other members of the group often help you come up with specific ideas for improving a difficult situation or life challenge, and hold you accountable along the way.
 See http://www.apa.org/helpcenter/group-therapy.aspx for more information about group counseling.

-ATU Counseling Services focuses on short-term counseling services for students, so we are happy to assist students with finding a longer term or specialized treatment as needed.
-To help streamline the process of finding a community mental health provider, we offer an online database of local providers: atu.thrivingcampus.com.
-ThrivingCampus is a search engine of mental health providers and is a resource offered to the campus community.
+ATU Counseling Services focuses on short-term counseling services for students, so we are happy to assist students and employees with finding a longer term or specialized treatment as needed.
+A list of community counseling and psychiatry providers can be found here.
 There are also many free pamphlets on mental health issues available in the Health and Wellness Center.

-The biofeedback lab is a relaxation space in the Health and Wellness Center designed for students to learn and practice stress management skills.
-In the lab, there are various resources for students such as biofeedback equipment, meditation CD's and cushions, essential oils, and yoga mats.
+The Relaxation Room (formerly biofeedback lab) is a relaxation space in the Health and Wellness Center designed for students to learn and practice stress management skills.
+In the room, there are various resources for students such as stress management computer games, meditation CD's and cushions, essential oils, multi-sensory tools like sand and clay, and yoga mats.

-The biofeedback equipment allows the students to learn how to consciously monitor, regulate, and change their body's responses to stress.
+The computer games (biofeedback equipment) allow the students to learn how to consciously monitor, regulate, and change their body's responses to stress.
 Among its many benefits, biofeedback training is shown to reduce stress, improve concentration, regulate emotions, and increase resiliency.
-The lab is open to all students and a private session in the lab can be scheduled online, by calling 479-968-0329, or stopping by the Health and Wellness Center.
-Our staff is available in the Health and Wellness Center to provide a tour and demonstration of the lab if needed.
+The space is open to all students and a private session in the space can be scheduled by calling 479-968-0329, or stopping by the Health and Wellness Center.
+Our staff is available in the Health and Wellness Center to provide a tour and demonstration of the room if needed.
 Take a look at our promo video to learn more: